redteamsecurity/PyPhishing/README.md

 # Phishing-Application

+ - Please use this tool ethically and within legal means.
+The developer and anyone who contributes takes no liability for user's actions while using the tool.
+Be good.

 This application is used to send phishing emails to any number of users.
 The data is pulled from a user-supplied text document.
 The menu is fairly self explanatory.
 Be sure to test before delivering to a lot of users!